grafana/writers-toolkit/docs/sources/writing-guidelines/templates/_index.md

 # Documentation templates

-This section provides you with a collection of templates to help you write your documentation.
+This section provides you with a collection of templates to help you write your documentation in the correct format, style, tone, and structure.
 Choose from concept, task, or reference and get started quickly.

-Although we don’t distinguish between different types of content when we create new topics in Markdown, it is important to follow a clearly defined structure so our documentation has a consistent look and feel to our users.
+We don’t distinguish between different types of content when we create new topics in Markdown.
+However, to ensure our documentation has a consistent look and feel for our users, please follow this clearly defined structure.

 We write three core documentation types:

 **Concept:** Describes how and why something works.
 Concepts answer the question "what is it?".
 When readers read concepts, they are learning about a topic.
 Use concepts to help the reader understand a technology, before they start using it.

-**Task:** Gives specific instructions about how to get something done.
-Tasks answer the question "how do I do it?".
-When readers read tasks, they are doing something.
-Tasks tend to have a specific goal and consist of a set of numbered steps that the reader can follow to achieve that goal.
+**Task:** Gives specific instructions about how to get something done to answer the question "how do I do <insert task>?".
+When readers read tasks, they are looking for action-oriented documentation to achieve a specific goal.
+This type of content will typically include numbered steps that the reader can follow to achieve that goal.

 **Reference:** Contains structured information or specifications that users need to make a product work.
 Reference material answers the question "what else do I need to know?"
 When readers read references, they are fact-checking.
-Reference sections should comprehensively catalog data such as functions and their parameters, return codes and error messages.
+Reference sections should comprehensively catalog data such as functions and their parameters, return codes, and error messages.
 They are often presented as tables, bulleted lists, or sample scripts.

-Our templates follow these documentation types, and you should find that your information naturally fits into them as you write.
+Our templates follow these documentation types.
+Your information will naturally fit into these types as you write.